ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 </p>
 ```

-If you make a mistake like forgetting to close a tag or missing a quotation mark, you will see some errors when you run the app with `ember serve`.
-However, reading the error message on the page or in your browser's developer console will get you going again right away.
+The compiler will help you catch some errors, such as forgetting to close a tag or missing a quotation mark.
+You might see these errors when you run the app with `ember serve`.
+Reading the error message on the page or in your browser's developer console will get you going again.

 ## Types of templates